Feastio

 Owamni pays homage to a culturally significant Dakota village, Owamniyomni ("turbulent waters"), that once thrived in the same spot.
 The Dakota word refers to the natural 50-foot limestone waterfall that came to be known as St. Anthony Falls.

 Dining at Owamni offers an opportunity for reflection in a beautiful, modern space.
-The main dining room offers more windows than walls and an open kitchen with counter seating.
+The main dining room provides more windows than walls and an open kitchen with counter seating.

 In June 2022, a year after opening, Owamni won the James Beard Award for Best New Restaurant in the United States.
 As of 2023, Owamni is owned by the North American Traditional Indigenous Food Systems, a non-profit organization set up by Sean Sherman to promote Indigenous foodways.